nehawadodkar/AWS-DVA-Exam-Prep/DVA_Notes_Troubleshooting.md

 # CloudWatch Logs Agent – Quick Memory Hook
 *“No agent = basic EC2 metrics; agent = logs & custom metrics in CloudWatch.”*

+### ⚠️ Gotcha: CloudWatch Monitoring

+Take note: **CloudWatch does NOT monitor memory, swap, or disk space utilization of your instances by default**.
+If you need these metrics, you must **install the CloudWatch agent** on your EC2 instances.

+**By default, CloudWatch only monitors:**
+- CPU utilization
+- Network in/out
+- Disk read/write operations (I/O only, not disk space)
+- Status checks (system and instance)

 # VPC Flow Logs – Quick Notes